Home / Case Studies / UNICEF Kid Power

 Created a streaming video solution that seamlessly integrated into classroom routines, making implementation intuitive for teachers.
 The shift from individual consumer product to classroom-based program dramatically simplified adoption and increased consistent engagement.

 Streamlined the operating model to significantly reduce overhead while maintaining program integrity.
-Reduced annual operating budget from $6M to approximately $2M while simultaneously multiplying program reach—demonstrating that constraint can drive innovation.
+Reduced the annual operating budget from $6M to approximately $2M while simultaneously scaling reach from 60,000 students to over 1 million per year, demonstrating that constraint can drive innovation.

 Pioneered new, lucrative fundraising channels for UNICEF that diversified and scaled revenue.
 Raised millions of dollars through innovative partnerships and funding mechanisms, establishing a sustainable financial foundation for long-term program viability.

-This strategic evolution transformed both the program's reach and economics, achieving results that exceeded the most optimistic projections:
+This strategic evolution transformed both the program's reach and its economics, achieving results that exceeded the most optimistic projections.

 Dramatic Cost Efficiency

-Reduced annual operating budget from $6M to approximately $2M while multiplying program reach.
-Proved that strategic innovation can simultaneously enhance mission impact and operational sustainability.
+Reduced the annual operating budget from $6M to roughly $2M while multiplying reach, proving strategic innovation can enhance mission impact and sustainability at once.

 Unprecedented Scale

-Expanded to reach 1-in-6 elementary school classrooms across the United States, touching over 1 million students annually.
-The digital-first model enabled rapid scaling impossible under the hardware model.
+Expanded to reach one in six US elementary classrooms, touching over 1 million students annually.
+The digital-first model enabled scaling impossible under the hardware model.

 Revenue Innovation

-Pioneered entirely new revenue channels for UNICEF in the U.S., generating over $2 million annually through innovative partnerships and funding mechanisms never before used by the organization domestically.
+Pioneered entirely new US revenue channels for UNICEF, generating over $2 million annually through partnerships and funding mechanisms never before used domestically.

 Lives Saved

-Generated funding that saved the lives of over 100,000 severely malnourished children worldwide through Ready-to-Use Therapeutic Food delivery.
-The core mission not only survived the transformation—it thrived.
+Generated funding that saved the lives of over 100,000 severely malnourished children worldwide through RUTF delivery.
+The core mission didn't just survive the transformation, it thrived.

-• Received Emmy Award for Public Service Initiative
+• Received an Emmy Award for Public Service Initiative.

-• Became UNICEF's largest domestic program, demonstrating how strategic innovation can create breakthrough organizational results
+• Became UNICEF's largest domestic program, showing how strategic innovation creates breakthrough organizational results.

 Explore More Transformations